ITBE-Lab/MA/README.md

 ## Compilation switches

-[\
-    WITH_AVX:
+- WITH_AVX:
-        Enables avx instructions for unused part of code (the sw implementation) MAy cause invalid instruction errors if the hardware does not support AVX2\
+    Enables avx instructions for unused part of code (the sw implementation) May cause invalid instruction errors if the hardware does not support AVX2
-]

 - WITH_PYTHON:
     Compiles MA as a shared library which can be imported by python.